boubou92/AWX/README.md

 ### Prerequisites
+One machine or virtual machnie with

+A least of 20GB disk
+4GB ram

 You must have sudo user on the machine where AWX will be installed.
 If you have two server